>> event planning articles > How to heat your marquee

 During Spring and summer months heating is generally only required to take the chill off later in the evening.
 During autumn and especially winter you should heat the marquee for a reasonable time before guests arrive to ensure a successful event.

-- Use a heater with a powerful fan
+- Use a heater with a powerful fan (Indirect Heaters are best)

 - Test the heating several days before the event (at the same time of day) to make sure it works and is sufficient for the space